asmodehn/filefinder2/README.rst

 .. end-badges

-filefinder2 aims at integrating PEP 420, and make every directory a namespace package, to mimic python3 behavior.
+filefinder2 implements PEP 420 in Python2, and make every directory a namespace package, effectively mimicking Python3 behavior.

 To do this, filefinder2 includes finder and loader hooks that contain the implicit namespace logic.